Deploythis/deploythis.github.io/docs/cv-portfolio.md

 ---

 ## Summary
-Senior Frontend Developer with extensive experience in **JavaScript frameworks, digital strategy, and full stack solutions**.
-Skilled in creating **engaging user experiences**, optimizing performance, and leading digital initiatives for major global clients.
+Senior Frontend Developer and Creative Technologist with **30 years of technology evolution experience** – from early web development to AI-era solutions.
+Expert in **bridging technical execution with strategic vision**, creating scalable user experiences, and leading digital transformation for enterprise clients.

 ---